svt/homebrew-avtools/README.md

 - The Formulas in this project is all released under the [BSD 2-clause "Simplified" License](LICENSE)

-- The Formulas FFmpeg-encore, x264-encore, x264-encore is built on Brew formulas, formulas themselves released under the same BSD-2 License, but also Copyright 2009-present, Homebrew contributors besides SVT.
+- The Formula FFmpeg-encore is built on Brew formulas, formulas themselves released under the same BSD-2 License, but also Copyright 2009-present, Homebrew contributors besides SVT.

 ### NOTE ABOUT THE FFMPEG FORMULA BUILD BINARY RESULTS